Olson’s Universe

 – Charles Olson, Maximus 4, Song 3

-THE ROAD TO PROJECTIVE VERSE
+ON THE ROAD TO PROJECTIVE VERSE

-Olson was furious with Pound’s politics and his vapid racism, but still viewed him as a father figure: in a larger literary sense, the papa of new American poetry.
+Olson was furious with Pound’s politics and his vapid racism, but still viewed him as a father figure – in a larger literary sense, the papa of new American poetry.
 Olson had to get out, to find himself.
 The only possibility was to metaphorically kill the father,[i] and in doing so, renew himself.
 Pound’s metaphorical death was his transformation.
-Olson adopted and used Pound’s Vortex into a major poetic theory; replacing vortex with centeredness, from Olson’s ‘The Gate and the Center’: “What I am kicking around is this notion: that KNOWLEDGE either goes for the CENTER or it’s inevitably a State Whore – which American and Western education generally is, has been, since its beginning.”[ii]
+Olson adopted and used Pound’s Vortex into a major poetic theory; replacing vortex with centeredness, from Olson’s ‘The Gate and the Center’; “What I am kicking around is this notion: that KNOWLEDGE either goes for the CENTER or it’s inevitably a State Whore – which American and Western education generally is, has been, since its beginning.”[ii]
 Olson begins with an archeological dig—a dig deep into language and mythology, beginning with Fenollosa: Take language (& start with Fenollosa) – his theory continues with civilization’s wrong turn in support of the hero: What I’m tiring to crack down is, heroism. … man’s capacity to overthrow and dominate external reality.
 Olson’s conclusion replaces the “hero” with self-directed energy and nature’s forces at the center of knowledge.
 The center was regional, where all things were.

 Creeley was twenty-three at the time of his and Olson’s correspondence; world-wise and inspired by be-bop and the hipster lingo of black jazz musicians.
 “In strategic terms, for Olson, the greatest value of his association with Creeley lay in the simple fact of having someone with whom to promote a shared agenda (Zukofsky had no one).
 One could not start a revolution alone.”[iii]
 Creeley’s vigor and sketch-pad language was an intoxicant for Olson.
 They both screwed with language and convention, finding a new path, and came to it from different angles.
 Creeley articulated for Olson the origin of sound and music they both had discovered along separate paths: “all the close friends thru the college yrs, and later: were musicians or making sounds, etc. It was a shortcut to speech, understanding, to make use of the words running with same/ or: the worst, crazy, too much, gone, the thing, goofed, in his crib, dig, etc….
 Of course for ways in speech, sounds & timing: there is nobody like, say, the colored: negroes: a rhythm & a feel for each thing that comes out of their mouths.
 That wd take some time to document, like they also say.”[iv]
 Creeley would send lists of what to listen: Miles Davis: Complicity, Move; Charlie Parker: Chasing the Bird, Cheryl, Don’t Blame Me; Bud Powell, Max Roach, Milt Johnson, Al Hag, etc. –jazz expressing another sound form of kinetics in poetry—an idea out of Pound overlaid onto bop.
 The culture of Black vernacular and jazz was a monumental force on poetics.